France national football team: Renewed success (2016–present)

 France automatically qualified as hosts for UEFA Euro 2016, advancing to the knockout stages, where they defeated the Republic of Ireland and Iceland.
 In the semi-final, France defeated Germany 2–0, marking their first win over Germany at a major tournament since 1958.
 France, however, were beaten by Portugal 1–0 in the final courtesy of an extra-time goal by Eder.

-At the 2018 World Cup, France finished top of their group to advance to the last 16.
-They subsequently defeated Argentina 4–3 in a thrilling match in the round of 16 and then Uruguay 2–0 to qualify for the semi-final stage, where they beat Belgium 1–0 courtesy of a goal from defender Samuel Umtiti.
+At the 2018 World Cup, France finished on top of their group to advance to the round of 16.
+They subsequently defeated Argentina 4–3 in a thrilling match and then Uruguay 2–0 to qualify for the semi-final stage, where they beat Belgium 1–0 courtesy of a goal from defender Samuel Umtiti.
+France approached this semi-final in a diametrically opposed way to Japan in the round of 16 against these same Belgians: Les Bleus played low block to not leave any space to the Belgians and in counter-attack, this defensive approach was successful unlike Japan's overly offensive and open game (which led to the three Belgian goals while Japan was leading 2–0), even if this led to criticism from some Belgian players who felt they were better than France.
 On 15 July, France beat Croatia in the final 4–2 to win the World Cup for the second time.

 UEFA Euro 2020 was postponed until 2021 due to the COVID-19 pandemic.
 At Euro 2020, France finished top of a group containing Germany, Portugal and Hungary, which was described by pundits as the "group of death".
 However, they were eliminated by Switzerland in the round of 16.
 The Swiss had held France to a 3–3 draw in normal time before winning on penalties.
 France would go on to win the 2020–21 edition of the UEFA Nations League, after winning advancement to the final tournament from a group consisting of inaugural champions Portugal.
 France defeated Spain 2–1 in the final for their first title.